Epilepsy ICD-10-CM Codes

 Here are some commonly used ICD-10-CM codes for epilepsy:

-G40.211: Localization-related (focal) (partial) idiopathic epilepsy and epileptic syndromes with seizures of localized onset, intractable
+G40.211: Localization-related (focal) (partial) symptomatic epilepsy and epileptic syndromes with complex partial seizures, intractable, without status epilepticus

 G40.A01: Absence epileptic syndrome, not intractable, with status epilepticus